MIGHTYminnow/equal-height-columns/readme.md

 #### NEW: Multi rows ####

-On version **1.2.0** we are introducing a new feature *(for now, only available via JavaScript)* that resolves a common issue where you set equal height for a group of elements, but the row number of certain elements varies across breakpoints when the number of columns changes.
+On version **1.2.0** we are introducing a new feature *(for now, only available via JavaScript)* that resolves a common issue if the row number of certain elements varies across breakpoints when the number of columns change.

 For example, if we have 2 columns for tablets and 3 columns for desktops, the third element in the group would be positioned on the second row for tablets but on the first row for desktops.

-Before this new feature, the equal height would be based on all the elements from the group, making it look bad.
-Now you can have something like "subgroups" for each row, and recalculate when the number of columns in the rows change.
+Before this new feature, the equal height would be based on all the elements from the group.
+Now you can have "subgroups" for each row, and recalculate when the number of columns in the rows change.

 To use this new feature add the function once per breakpoint: